Waldo Martin

 Waldo E. Martin (born 19 April 1951) is an American historian.

 Life

-He received his BA degree from Duke University and his PhD from University of California Berkeley.
+He received his BA degree from Duke University and his PhD from University of California, Berkeley.

 Career

-He is currently the Alexander F. and May T. Morrison Professor of American History and Citizenship at the University of California in Berkeley.
+He is currently the Alexander F. and May T. Morrison Professor of American History and Citizenship at the University of California, Berkeley.

 Distinctions

 He is a member of the Organization of American Historians.